wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 ### Adding I/O on the Client

 In the previous tab we have not considered disk I/O at all, which made things simple.
-But in mare real-world cases, data is stored on disk.
-So let's consider a similar client-server setup with a client and two servers, but with a *disk on the client*.
+But in many real-world cases, data is stored on disk.
+So let's consider a similar client-server setup with a client and two servers, but with a **disk on the client**.

 The 100 MB image to be processed resides on disk as an image file.
 The client program then reads it from disk into RAM and